 sudo nano /etc/ansible/ansible.cfg

 - inventory: points out to the location of the inventory that Ansible uses to know the available hosts

 inventory = /etc/ansible/hosts

-- roles_path: points out to the location where the Ansible playbook have to search for extra roles
+- roles_path: points out to the location where the Ansible playbook has to search for extra roles

 roles_path = /etc/ansible/roles

 - log_path: points out to the location where Ansible log file is stored.
-Permission to write in this file should be given to Ansible user.
+Permission to write in this file should be given to Ansible users.

 log_path = /var/log/ansible.log

 - retry_files_enabled: indicates the retry feature which allows Ansible to create a .retry file anytime a playbook fails.
-It’s recommended leaving this option disabled unless you really want it because if it is enabled it will create multiple files which will take space
+It’s recommended leaving this option disabled unless you want it because if it is enabled it will create multiple files that will take space

 retry_files_enabled = False